Form 843 Explained: How to Claim a Refund or Penalty Abatement

 The Kwong July 10 Deadline Is Close.
 Did You Pay a COVID-Era Penalty?

 Form 843 covers a specific lane in the IRS refund-and-abatement system.
-The most common confusion is between Form 843 and Form 1040-X, which is the form you use to amend an income tax return.
+The most common mix-up is between Form 843 and Form 1040-X, the form you use to amend an income tax return.

 Refund or abate penalties or interest the IRS assessedForm 843